fairport-nasa/webfront/README.md

 Serverside code consists of 3 main controllers; the DataController, the [fastify](https://www.fastify.io/) server, and the websocket.
 Fastify serves the webfront, as well as REST routes for the client to fetch data from.
 The websocket (using an implementation of [ws](https://github.com/websockets/ws)) gives the client live sensor data, as well as updates to sensor properties.
 The DataController is used by both the webfront and socket, and acts as a middleware between the communication controllers and InfluxDB / the IPC to the python hardware controller.

 ### Client
 Clientside code retrieves data from the server to create graphs and sensor overview panels.
-Additionally,
+Additionally, it provides configuration options to allow the user to control data collection and display, functions, etc.

 ## API
-Useful you wish to build your own client, or otherwise interface with the server.
+Useful if you wish to build your own client, or otherwise interface with the server.

 ### REST